azemZejnil/ObjectDetection-Android/README.md

 Training of the models is very demanding on the computer and you need to have very strong machine to complete it in reasonable amount of time.
 <br>
-I trained my model on AWS server machine
+I trained my model on AWS server machine via remote control by ssh